 Stormé DeLarverie is by far one of the most interesting individuals of the 20th century.
-DeLarverie's intersecting identities offer the reader insight as well as life lessons on how to live a life based on caring for others through community.
-The book is in the form of narrative non-fiction and is based on research, archival material and interviews with people who knew Storme DeLarverie.
+DeLarverie's life experiences and intersecting identities offer insights into how caring for others is at the foundation of a life well-lived.
+This book is in the form of creative fiction and is based on research, archival material, and interviews with people who knew Storme.

 From the personal collection of Stormé DeLarverie.
 Photographer unknown.
 Stormé's personal photos, as well as papers and other items are in the Stormé DeLarverie Collection at the Schomburg Center for Research in Black Culture.